pachyderm/docs-content/latest/deploy-manage/deploy/aws-deploy-pachyderm.md

 ---
 # metadata #
 title:  AWS Deployment
-description: Learn how to deploy a Pachyderm cluster on AWS.
+description: Learn how to deploy a cluster on AWS with our platform.
 date:
 # taxonomy #
 tags: ["aws", "deployment"]